maaslalani/draw/README.md

 ### Boxes

-Draw boxes by clicking the right mouse button to set the anchor of the box and then move your mouse to another point and click the right mouse button again.
+Draw boxes by clicking and dragging the right mouse button, releasing the right mouse button will draw the box.

 Voila!
 You have a box drawn where you want it.